facebookresearch/ParlAI/README.md

 This is the recommended installation procedure, as it provides ready access to the examples and allows you to modify anything you might need.
 This is especially useful if you if you want to submit another task to the repository.

-All needed data will be downloaded to `~/ParlAI/data`, and any non-data files (such as the MemNN code) if requested will be downloaded to `~/ParlAI/downloads`.
+All needed data will be downloaded to `~/ParlAI/data`, and any non-data files if requested will be downloaded to `~/ParlAI/downloads`.
 If you need to clear out the space used by these files, you can safely delete these directories and any files needed will be downloaded again.

 ## Documentation